Head of School | SENDCO | Designated Safeguarding Lead

 I look forward to continuing to work with such a dedicated and talented team to ensure that every child is able to make the most of their time here at Connor Downs Academy.

-I am currently teaching in Y3 and am supported by Teaching Assistant Mrs Ridge.
+I am currently teaching in Year 3, alongside Mrs Bartaby, supported by Mrs Ridge as teaching assistant.

 I have a Post Graduate Certificate in Primary Teaching and also a BA Honours Degree in Fine Art.
 At Connor Downs Academy, I am the Art and Design and also Design Technology Coordinator for the school.
 Extra-curricular wise, I am responsible for running an Art club for children from Year R to Year 3.
 I began teaching in 1994 and have had the pleasure of working in a range of different schools in West Cornwall.
 I have experience of teaching across all year groups from Early Years to Year 6.